Assured Pathway entry to Pharmacy for international students

 - Applicants with a conditional offer may commence in their undergraduate degree in February (before their A-level results are released in March).
 If their final result does not meet the condition, the applicant will lose their Assured Pathway place in the MPharm but will not lose their place in the bachelor’s degree, and would be able to apply later for graduate entry to the MPharm.

-- International Baccalaureate 33-34 depending on Maths Bonus.
+- International Baccalaureate 33.

 - Other overseas qualifications.

 - Applicants who will not have their final results by the application closing date may apply based on a predicted result provided by their school.
 Refer to application timelines and due dates.
 Course offers will be conditional on the actual result being consistent with the predicted result.